DndPal/Backend/README.md

 # Features

-Amplify your Dungeons & Dragons campaign with a party manager app designed to make TTRPGs more accesible for long-distance players.
+Amplify your Dungeons & Dragons campaign with a party manager app designed to make TTRPGs more accessible for long-distance players.
 DndPal features various tools to help Dungeons Masters manage and keep track of character data.
-This application takes inpiration from Dungeons & Dragons tabletop ruleset, lightly following rules and calculations for mechanics like combat, making it best suited for newer players looking to familiarize themselves with the game.
+This application takes inspiration from Dungeons & Dragons tabletop ruleset, lightly following rules and calculations for mechanics like combat, making it best suited for newer players looking to familiarize themselves with the game.

 For Players:
 - Create your own characters with their unique attributes.
-- Manage character's inventory and equippment tabs.
+- Manage character's inventory and equipment tabs.
 - Join different parties to participate in various campaigns done by other users.
 - Participate in combat and stand your ground.